hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/19_TILAKV_CHIROL.md

-surgery to diseased growths j" " and as " it is impossi- ble that we should ever concede to India the rights of Self-Go vemment, § " Sir Valentine suggested some minor changes of poUcy for the permanence of the British Rule and the well-being of India.
+surgery to diseased growths j" " and as " it is impossi- ble that we should ever concede to India the rights of Self-Go vemment, § " Sir Valentine suggested some minor changes of policy for the permanence of the British Rule and the well-being of India.

 Compare the wealth and abundance of Sir Valentine